 Spaying or neutering your pet is one of the easiest ways to control our area’s pet population and keep shelter populations down.
 If you need to spay/neuter your pet but don’t have the funds, you can fill out our income-based application to see if you qualify for a reduced-fee voucher.

 Upon admittance to the shelter, animals are given a wide range of vaccinations.
-Inoculations given by the Humane Association aid in the prevention of disease in our community.
+Inoculations are given by the Humane Association aid in the prevention of disease in our community.

 Low-Cost End of Life Services

 We are committed to helping pets throughout the course of their lives.
 If you are facing the end of your pet’s life, we can provide compassionate, low-cost end of life services.